A hyperboloidal method for numerical simulations of multidimensional nonlinear wave equations: nonlinear tails: Introduction

 A different approach is to introduce a new time coordinate $\tilde t$ such that the slices $\tilde t = \const$ become asymptotically characteristic, e.g.

 with a constant $a$.
 Such \emph{hyperboloidal} slices approach \emph{future null infinity} \Scri as $r\to\infty$, the asymptotic region where outgoing null geodesics end.
 By means of a suitable compactification, \Scri can be brought to a finite radius on the numerical grid.
-No boundary conditions are needed there because all characteristics point towards the exterior of the domain, and the infinite ``blueshift'' of outgoing waves is eliminated.
+No boundary conditions are needed there because all characteristics point towards the exterior of the domain, and the infinite ``blueshift'' of outgoing waves is eliminated (figure \ref{f:char_hyp_cpt}).
+In figure \ref{f:hyp_slices} we plot a few hyperboloidal slices in the $(r,t)$ plane, along with a numerical grid that is chosen to be uniform in $\tilde r$.

 The hyperboloidal method originated in general relativity, see \cite{Frauendiener2004} for a comprehensive review article.
 It has been applied to nonlinear wave equations in spherical symmetry \cite{Bizon2009}, spherically symmetric linear scalar wave and Yang-Mills equations in fixed Schwarzschild spacetime \cite{Zenginoglu2008} and coupled to the Einstein equations \cite{Rinne2013}, and linear scalar wave equations without symmetries in Kerr spacetime \cite{Racz2011}.
+The cubic ($p=3$) focusing ($\mu=-1$) NLW \eref{e:nlw1} in $n=3$ spatial dimensions without symmetries was evolved in \cite{Zenginoglu2010,Zenginoglu2011}.

-As far as we are aware, the present paper is the first numerical study of the NLW \eref{e:nlw1} beyond spherical symmetry.
+As far as we are aware, the present paper is the first extensive numerical study of the NLW in higher dimensions beyond spherical symmetry.
 We do not assume any symmetries in $n=3$ spatial dimensions.
 In higher dimensions, we impose an SO$(n-1)$ symmetry so that there is one effective angular coordinate.

 Our numerical method is similar to that in \cite{Racz2011,Csizmadia2012} in that it combines a finite-difference method in the radial direction with a spectral method in the angular directions.
 However, due to the nonlinear terms in our wave equation, we employ a pseudo-spectral collocation method.